DimasGodim/BecomeWaifu/README.md

-# Translate-Voice-API
+# BW Project(BecomeWaifu)
-Project Translate Your Voice to Japanese Anime Girl (Become Waifu If Your Waifu Is Not Real) :)
+Project Change Your Voice to Japanese Anime Girl (Become Waifu If Your Waifu Is Not Real) :)
 # SYARAT
 1. api-key VoiceVox in (https://voicevox.su-shiki.com/su-shikiapis/)
 2. MySQL database